 - On the Appearance tab, in the Drawing group, click Symbology .

 - In the Symbology pane, on the Vary symbology by attribute tab , expand the Color heading and do one of the following:

-- Choose a numeric field from the Field menu to vary the color.
+- Choose a numeric field from the Field menu to vary the symbol color.

 - Optionally choose a Normalization field.
 Normalization is not available when the color variable is set to an expression.